 How is a Fire Ban Determined?

-During hot, dry weather, fire bans can be issued by the province or by specific municipalities.
+During hot, dry weather, fire bans can be issued by the Province or by specific municipalities.

-Historically, St. Albert’s green and wooded areas don’t pose a significant fire threat as the areas are primarily buffered by development and can be easily accessed with fire hydrants or the Fire Department’s UTV (Polaris 6x6).
+Historically, St. Albert’s green and wooded areas don’t pose a significant fire threat as the areas are primarily buffered by development and can be easily accessed using fire hydrants or the Fire Department’s UTV (Polaris 6x6).

-As well, specific regulations that are implemented year round help ensure St. Albert’s fire risk remains low.
+As well, specific regulations that are implemented year-round help ensure St. Albert’s fire risk remains low:

 - Open fires are not allowed in St. Albert without a permit.